benbrown/workshop/code/02.echo_bot/readme.md

 ## Activities

 All the details of any event or message to or from your bot takes the form of an `Activity`.
 Incoming activities are found in the `context.activity` field.

-## Activity Types

 Bots receive all sorts of activities - only some of which represent a message typed out by a human.
 Some activities represent users joining or quitting a chat session.
-Others represent non-message actions taken by users - for example files being uploaded, or actions taken by users on other messages - for example a user "liking" a comment.
+Others represent non-message actions taken by users - for example files being uploaded, or actions taken by users on other messages - for example a user "liking" a comment. **Not every activity has a "text" field with a free form message.**

+Every activity has a type field, found at `context.activity.type`.
+Before trying to access any other values in the activity, it is important that you first ensure you've got the right type of activity.

-The SDK comes with a handy `ActivityTypes` object we can use to test incoming activities.
+The Bot Builder SDK comes with a handy `ActivityTypes` object that you can use to test incoming activities.
+[Here's the full list of activity types you might see](https://docs.microsoft.com/en-us/javascript/api/botframework-schema/activitytypes?view=botbuilder-ts-latest).

 ## Message Text

 Message activities have a `text` field that contains the text sent by the user.
-So, we can access it at `context.activity.text`.
+So, after ensuring you've got a message activity, you can access it at `context.activity.text`.

 In your index.js file, inside the call to `adapter.processActivity`, add: